milvus-io/milvus-operator/docs/administration/upgrade.md

 app: milvus
 spec:
   # Omit other fields ...
+  components:
    image: milvusdb/milvus:v2.1.4
 ```

-> If you want to upgrade to Milvus v2.2.0, changing the image will lost your built index. you'll have to rebuild the index after upgrading.
+> If you want to upgrade Milvus from v2.1.4 or earlier to v2.2.0+, changing the image will lost your built index. you'll have to rebuild the index after upgrading.
 Or you can migrate your metadata before upgrade.
 Check the next section for more details.

 ## Upgrading Milvus 2.1.x to Milvus 2.2.x
 The metadata structure of Milvus 2.2.x is different from that of Milvus 2.1.x.
 Therefore, you need to migrate the metadata of Milvus 2.1.x to Milvus 2.2.x.
 The following steps describe how to upgrade Milvus 2.1.4 to Milvus 2.2.0.

-#### 1. Upgrade you Milvus Operator to v0.7.4
+#### 1. Upgrade you Milvus Operator to v0.7.4 or later

 Run the following command to upgrade the version of your Milvus Operator to v0.7.4